 On October 29, 2020, a putative securities class action was filed against the Company and certain of its officers and directors (the "Spar Individual Defendants") in the U.S. District Court for the District of New Jersey, captioned Spar v.
 Celsion Corporation, et al., Case No. 1:20-cv-15228.
-The plaintiff alleges that the Company and Individual Defendants made false and misleading statements regarding one of the Company's product candidates, ThermoDox®, and brings claims for damages under Section 10(b) of the Exchange Act and Rule 10b-5 promulgated thereunder against all Defendants, and under Section 20(a) of the Exchange Act of 1934 against the Individual Defendants.
-The Company believes that the case is without merit and intends to defend it vigorously.
+The plaintiff alleged that the Company and Individual Defendants made false and misleading statements regarding one of the Company's drug candidates, ThermoDox®, and brings claims for damages under Section 10(b) of the Exchange Act and Rule 10b-5 promulgated thereunder against all Defendants, and under Section 20(a) of the Exchange Act of 1934 against the Individual Defendants.
 At this stage of the case neither the likelihood that a loss, if any, will be realized, nor an estimate of possible loss or range of loss, if any, can be determined.
+On February 6, 2023, the U.S. District Court granted a Motion to Dismiss filed by the Company and Spar Individual Defendants and granted Plaintiff leave to file an amended complaint within 30 days.
+Plaintiff did not file an amended complaint within the 30-day deadline.

 In February 2021, a derivative shareholder lawsuit was filed against the Company, as the nominal defendant, and certain of its directors and officers as defendants in the U.S. District Court for the District of New Jersey, captioned Fidler v.
 Michael H. Tardugno, et al., Case No. 3:21-cv-02662.
-The plaintiff alleges breach of fiduciary duty and other claims arising out of alleged statements made by certain of the Company's directors and/or officers regarding ThermoDox®.
-The Company believes it has meritorious defenses to these claims and intends to vigorously contest this suit.
+The plaintiff alleges breach of fiduciary duty and other claims arising out of alleged statements made by certain of the Company's directors and/or officers regarding ThermoDox^{®.} The Company believes it has meritorious defenses to these claims and intends to vigorously contest this suit.
 At this stage of the case neither the likelihood that a loss, if any, will be realized, nor an estimate of possible loss or range of loss, if any, can be determined.